CIS-566-Fall-2023/hw02-jellyfish/README.md

 For Tentacles, I first generate some points at bottom of belly, then followed from hair instruction to generate some hairs.
 I still add small gravity since tentacles have to fall down.
 Then, I sweep the lines with boxes to generate mesh.

+For rendering, I added some opacity and color to the jellyfish in order to let organs to show up.

 <img height="500" alt="Jellyfish Parts" src="./assets/JellyfishParts.png">

 [Jellyfish Bell Setup Video](https://www.youtube.com/watch?v=J3X8BB0yNRE)